 I always blame growing up in Europe for my deep love of neutral colors.
 Sometimes I even wonder whether neutrals in fashion should be called colors at all.
 In the US, neutrals often function as a frame to show-cast a bright color, a pretty print or pattern.
 In Europe, they are often worn just combined with other neutrals to create a professional outfit.

-Denim plus leather means some edge
+Denim plus leather mean some edge

 Is the a Casual Friday culture at your work place?
 Do you just exchange one item to casual or do you go casual full on?
 Let me know, I am curious.

-Photos: G. Kramm (2013)
+Photos: G. Kramm

 © 2013-2020 Nicole Mölders | All rights reserved